Freed Iranians arrive in Damascus after prisoner swap

 TURKEY, QATAR INTERVENE

-The al-Baraa brigade, part of the umbrella rebel organization, the Free Syrian Army, said in October it would start killing the Iranians unless Assad freed Syrian opposition detainees and stopped shelling civilian areas.
+The al-Baraa brigade, part of the umbrella rebel organisation, the Free Syrian Army, said in October it would start killing the Iranians unless Assad freed Syrian opposition detainees and stopped shelling civilian areas.

 But Qatar, following a request from Iran, urged the rebels not to carry out the threat.